Yuze-L/Yuze-L/README.md

 - 👋 Hi, I’m @Yuze-L
-- 👀 Interested in **bioinformatics**, **computational neurobiology** and a lot!
+- 👀 Interested in **medical AI**, **bioinformatics**, **computational neurobiology** and a lot!
-- 🌱 Currently learning git, python, machine learning, etc.
+- 🌱 Learning git, python, machine learning, etc.
-- 📚 Studying in Zhejiang University, currently majored in biology, minored in artificail intelligence.
+- 📚 Studying in Zhejiang University, currently majored in computer science, minored in artificail intelligence.

 <!---
 Yuze-L/Yuze-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.